learogue/Results_scRNAseq_m1_internship/README.md

 In `Results_EBs`, there is results of analysis with embryoid bodies.
 This embryoid bodies are different because of the inudction : pharmacologically or genetically.

 In `Appendix_scripts`, there are others scripts that I made to create plots.

+# References

+References of the data that I used.